itscola/doubleclick/README.md

 # doubleclick
-A Minecraft liteloader mod can left-click by you wants any key on your keyboard. \n The mod is very very simple.
+A Minecraft liteloader mod can left-click by you wants any key on your keyboard.
+    The mod is very very simple.